ikcede/macro-diet-api/README.md

 # Macro Diet API

 A NextJS API application for calculating macros.
+I wanted to test how well AI could scaffold some simple NextJS API code, and it actually did very well.

 Built with:

+- Github Codespaces
 - NextJS
 - v0 by Vercel
 - ChatGPT